 LEDs last significantly longer than standard lights, which saves you time searching for the drawer where you hid the lightbulbs – not to mention money on replacement bulbs.
 Manufacturers say an LED bulb should last roughly ten years or 100,000 hours of continuous operation.

-energy saving bulbs, they may still be hesitant to pay the greater price associated with LEDs.
+Although most people now understand that LEDs are good energy saving bulbs, they may still be hesitant to pay the greater price associated with LEDs.
 So now, is LED better than other regular light bulbs?
 Yes, it is!